 - Individuals privately working ASCA through the Survivor to Thriver manual and our online ASCA meetings

 - Individuals working ASCA in support group meetings

-- Those utilizing parts of ASCA with their individual or group psychotherapy process
+- Those who use parts of ASCA in their individual or group psychotherapy process

 - Mental health services and organizations looking to initiate a support group program for adult survivors of child abuse